Filipino Christmas Decors That Will Put You in a Festive Mood

 Aside from adorning the home, parols are sometimes placed in parks, offices, schools, and shopping malls.
 And you shouldn’t be surprised if you saw them in public vehicles too.

 The word “belen” is derived from the Spanish name for the town of Bethlehem.
 This Christmas decoration features two- or three-dimensional figures in a Christian nativity scene.
-It follows the birth of Jesus Christ in the manger, surrounded by Virgin Mary, Joseph, shepherds and their flock, the stable animals, and an angel.
-Belens are often displayed in homes, churches, and other public places.
+It follows the birth of Jesus Christ in the manger, surrounded by the Virgin Mary, Joseph, shepherds and their flock, the stable animals, and an angel.
+Belen is often displayed in homes, churches, and other public places.

 Homemade Christmas Trees